Everything You Need to Know About Jump Squats

 What are some prerequisites or easier alternatives?

-- Lower into a squat, moving your butt backwards as if you’re about to sit down in a chair.
-Your upper thighs should be parallel with the floor or lower.
+- Lower into a squat, moving your bum backwards as if you're about to sit down in a chair.
+Your upper thighs should be parallel to the floor or lower.

 - Once you've come to the bottom of the squat position, press down through your feet and jump up explosively.

 - Land softly and quietly on your midfoot, then immediately lower back into a squat.

 - Jump up again and repeat.